grimesdj/AQR_Dye_Experiment/Rooker_GettingStarted/README.md

 	- R1: Bin + Time averaged velocities are more than 90 degrees apart
 	- R2: Trajectories are similar, with AQD magnitude being smaller
 	- R3: Trajectories are similar but further apart than R2, AQD magnitude is much smaller

 - compare all three at bin corresponding to Vector
 	- R1: Data from AquaDopp appears to be phase wrapped and is not usable in its current state.
 		Vector and Sig1000 have average velocities nearly perpendicular to each other
-	- R2: Aquadopp data looks good and resembles Vector data.
-Vector and AQD average velocities are offset from Sig1000 average velocity
+	- R2: All three instruments have time averaged currents of similar magnitude and direction.
 	- R3: Aquadopp battery starts to die and takes limited samples at regular intervals.
-Avg data resembles R2, with larger angle between them and a much smaller magnitude for AQD  - ...
+AQD and Vector are similar but the Sig1000 is at a slightly different angle and has a greater magnitude.  - ...
 - [ ] draft readme's for each script worth its weight in salt.

 ## Velocity Processing